Unwarranted variation

-Unwarranted variation (or geographic variation) in health care service delivery refers to medical practice pattern variation that cannot be explained by illness, medical need, or the dictates of evidence-based medicine.
-It is one of the causes of low value care often ignored by health systems.
+Unwarranted variation (or geographic variation) in health care service delivery is medical practice pattern variation that cannot be explained by illness, medical need, or the dictates of evidence-based medicine.
+It is one of the causes of low-value care often ignored by health systems.

 Definition

-Unwarranted variation (or geographic variation) in health care service delivery refers to differences that cannot be explained by personal preference, illness, medical need, or the dictates of evidence-based medicine.
+Unwarranted variation (or geographic variation) in health care service delivery is differences that cannot be explained by personal preference, illness, medical need, or the dictates of evidence-based medicine.
 The term was coined by Dr. John Wennberg.